MA Degree Requirements and Timeline

 |Research Project||0-4 hrs - ENGL 597||0-4 hrs - ENGL 597||0-4 hrs - ENGL 597||0-4 hrs - ENGL 597|

-Distribution requirements can be fulfilled through Bridge Series work and 400-level offerings in the department.
-Advanced undergraduate courses with a grade of B or better may be counted toward these distribution requirements with the permission of the Director of Graduate Studies.
+Distribution requirements may be fulfilled through Bridge Series work and 400-level offerings in the department.
+Bridge Series and advanced undergraduate courses with a grade of B or better may be counted toward these distribution requirements with the permission of the Director of Graduate Studies.
 No more than two undergraduate courses can be used to fulfill distribution requirements.
 Credit toward the MA is not given for any course in which the student receives a grade of less than B.

 Classes are four (4) credits except the following: ED 402, 403, 421, 425, SPED 410 (3 hrs each) and ENGL 596 & 597 (variable from 0-4).